 - Reverse Mortgage borrowers can have bad credit, no income, recent late payments and still qualify for reverse mortgages

-- As long as borrowers is 62 years old or older and have equity in their home, they should meet Reverse Mortgage Qualifications
+- As long as borrowers are 62 years old or older and have equity in their home, they should meet Reverse Mortgage Qualifications

-There are no pre-payment penalty with reverse mortgages.
+There are no pre-payment penalties with reverse mortgages.